Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 ### **✔️ DO** use batch endpoint for long queries.
 Sometimes you may run into problems with very long queries.
 This can happen when you work with project with a lot of custom fields or your query gets constructed programatically.
 The current limit for OData queries sent with `HTTP GET` is 3,000 characters.
-If you you exeed it, you will get "*404 Not Found*" response back.
+If you exceed it, you will get "*404 Not Found*" response back.

 ```http
 HTTP/1.1 404 Not Found
 Content-Length: 0
 ```

 You can solve this problem by using the OData batch endpoint as explained in the specification - [OData Version 4.0.
 Part 1: Protocol - 11.7 Batch Requests](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Toc453752313).
 Batch capability was primary designed to group multiple operations into a single `HTTP` request payload, but it can also be used as a workaround for the query length limitation.
-By sending a `HTTP POST` request you can pass a query of an arbitrary lenght and it will be correctly interpreted by se service.
+By sending a `HTTP POST` request you can pass a query of an arbitrary length and it will be correctly interpreted by the service.

 ### **❌ [BLOCKED] DO NOT** use batch endpoint for sending multiple queries.